The Ultimate Ghent Visitor Guide and Photo Gallery

 We love this majestic medieval fortress, which brought us to Ghent.
 It did not disappoint.

 It is also known as the “Castle of the Counts.”
 The current castle dates from 1180 and was the residence of the Counts of Flanders until 1353.
-The castle was subsequently re-purposed as a court, prison, mint, and even a cotton factory.
+The castle was re-purposed as a court, prison, mint, and cotton factory.
 It is massive and has a great history that helps you understand the Belgium culture of the 12th century.
 You learn about Ghent’s complex political and social issues, turbulent past, military architecture, and torture equipment.

-One of the most fascinating spots in this castle is the “Torture Museum.”
+One of the fascinating spots in this castle is the “Torture Museum.”
 It has some terrifying and disturbing equipment and devices that tell the story of this castle’s dark and horrific past.
 You learn how the counts used this equipment in the 12th century to intimidate and punish those who challenged their authority.

 The city of Ghent began a significant restoration of Gravensteen in a romanticizing Gothic style between 1893 and 1907 under the architect Joseph de Waele.
 After its restoration, this castle now has a modern vibrancy.
 It has a decorative moat on three sides, portraying it as a symbol of the power it once had.
 Gravensteen Castle was the centerpiece of the Ghent World Fair of 1913.
 The exhibits within the castle are excellent, and the castle’s restoration is exceptional.
 Make sure to make it to the top of the castle for stunning views of the city of Ghent.